Welcome to Year Six!

 Other useful information

 Paver – Wednesday (indoor) and Thursday (outdoor)

 Elphinstone – Thursday (both)

 Rundell – Tuesday (outdoor) and Thursday (indoor)

 Children are also expected to read daily and record this in their red Home/School Link books each week.
 These will be collected in each Wednesday.
 An example of how the children should be presenting their Home/School Link books can be found below.

-Children should also be practising their spellings and times tables on a regular basis.
+The children should also be practising their spellings and times tables on a regular basis.

 If you have any queries or questions, please contact the Year Six teaching team at: